 This personal ePortfolio showcases a creative body of academic work that traces three decades of evolution from experiential educator (1986-1997), through entrepreneurial executive (1996-2005), to expert in teaching and learning with technology (2004-today).
-Educated in the sciences, I started as a professor in outdoor leadership and experiential learning.
-This led me to research and facilitate programs of executive leadership development and corporate team-building by outdoor and experiential training methods.
-These interests enabled me to start a successful dotcom for elearning, electronic facilitation, facilitative leadership, and virtual teaming by online experiential training methods.
+Educated in the sciences, I started as a professor in education and management.
+This led me to research and facilitate training and development programs of executive leadership and corporate team-building by experiential methods.
+These interests enabled me to start a successful dotcom for elearning, electronic facilitation, facilitative leadership, and virtual teaming through online communication.
 Upon successful sale of the company, I wasn't ready to retire and so returned to higher education as an administrator and to business as a consultant.